-Since the technical details of the subprojects have not yet been finalized, an estimated lump sum amount has been allocated for the implementation of the ESMF as presented in Table 9.
-The ESMF budget will be updated once the subproject components and implementation arrangements have been finalized.
+Since the technical details of the subprojects have not yet been finalized, an estimated lump sum amount has been allocated for the implementation of the ESMF as presented in Table 8.
+The ESMF budget will include a contract TA for DEPC if/where EIA are required.
+The Department lack human resource, and therefore the project may fund consultant from the pool of pre-approved consultants to assess the EIA submission if and where this instrument is required.
+Refer to section 3.1 on Vanuatu regulations.
+The ESMF budget the be updated once the subproject components and implementation arrangements have been finalized.